edoardoardito/MSc_Thesis/README.md

 #### Data

 The analysis draws from the first wave of the People's Voice Survey (Italian sample).
-Original dataset can be downloaded [here]([https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/3ARMQF])
+The original dataset can be downloaded for free [here]([url](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/3ARMQF))

-Additional information about the dataset can be read [here] (https://www.questnetwork.org/our-work/peoples-voice-survey)
+Additional information about the dataset can be read [here]([url](https://www.questnetwork.org/our-work/peoples-voice-survey))

 #### Methods for analysis